 She captures in fisheye everyone’s faces; their quick strides and impatient toe-taps.
-A fixture at the LAX Hilton Hotel, the glass lady sees—magnified in a hundred ways—the joys of family reunification after years of spread.
-In the partitioned lobby there’s a sound of elation from a call getting through to 3,000 miles away: “I’m here, and I’m OK.”
+A permanent fixture at the LAX Hilton Hotel, the glass lady sees—magnified in a hundred ways—the joys of family reunification after years of spread.
+In the partitioned lobby there’s a sound of elation from a call getting through to 3,000 miles away: “I’m here, mom, and I’m OK.”

-A Lufthansa flight crew is held over for two days and they’re happy about it—they stand together in smart uniform, waiting for the captain’s go-ahead to proceed to their floor for some rest before they cover the city as “civilians”.
+A Lufthansa flight crew is held over for two days and they’re happy about it.
+They stand together in smart uniform, waiting for the captain’s go-ahead to proceed to their floor for some rest before they cover the city as “civilians”.

-Overhead, the glass lady of Los Angeles re-interprets all the available sounds and light.
+Overhead, the glass lady of Los Angeles re-interprets all the hotel’s available sounds and light.
 Some say she’s more than just a fancy chandelier; it’s said that her crystal structure vibrates at a single frequency, assuaging worry and amplifying the positive charge picked up from throngs of world travelers.

 The glass lady sees a woman rushing from the elevators to the sliding doors leading to West Century Boulevard.
 Gwen is a flight attendant on a free day—this is her 28th year with the airline.
 She is anxious to catch the 9:10 AM Ocean Express shuttle to Macy’s; she wants to buy a nice pair of sandals for a party tonight.